Matin-Talkhabi/Sort-video-with-AI/README.md

 ---

-## توضیحات کد
+## Code Overview

-- `sortvideo.py`: اسکریپت اصلی برای مرتب‌سازی ویدیوها با کمک هوش مصنوعی.
+- `sortvideo.py`: The main script for sorting videos using AI.
-- `AI.py`: ماژول ارتباط با API لیارا و ارسال پرامپت به مدل هوش مصنوعی.
+- `AI.py`: Handles communication with the Liara API and sends prompts to the AI model.
-- همه چیز به صورت اتوماتیک انجام می‌شود و نیازی به ویرایش دستی فایل‌ها نیست.
+- Everything is fully automated; no manual file editing is required.

 ---

-## نکات تکمیلی
+## Additional Notes

-- اگر مدل یا اطلاعات اتصال را اشتباه وارد کنید، اسکریپت خطا می‌دهد.
+- If you enter incorrect model or connection info, the script will fail.
-- اگر مقدار مدل را خالی بگذارید، مقدار پیش‌فرض (`openai/gpt-4o-mini`) استفاده می‌شود.
+- If you leave the model field blank, the default (`openai/gpt-4o-mini`) will be used.
-- برای تست، می‌توانید از نام انیمه‌های `kaguya sama love is war`، `konosuba` و `overlord` استفاده کنید.
+- For testing, you can use anime names like `kaguya sama love is war`, `konosuba`, and `overlord`.

 ---

-موفق باشید! 🚀
+Good luck! 🚀